rxdu/libxmotion/src/core/vehicle_nav/road_network/README.md

 * a relation of type "reference", containing a node of role "origin".
 * a relation of type "reference", containing a series of nodes of role "boundary".
 The boundary points must be specified in clockwise order.
+* a relation of type "center_line", containing a series of nodes of role "point" and a path of role "line".
+The name should be "cl_<lanelet-name>"

 Example: